bartoliniii/task-processor/README.md

 This is simple application that process asynchronous tasks with RabbitMQ, store status/result in MongoDB and expose REST API that allows to create task and get result.

+### Limitations
+Because of use testcontainers framework to build integration tests you have to have docker daemon available on localhost

 ### Run app
 Requirements: `bash`, `docker` and `docker-compose`